Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 Windows displays a somewhat misleading prompt then.
 Because saved searches are treated as folders, you may safely click Yes here - you are not deleting the whole Searches folder!

-If you accidentally removed a wrong search, use keyboard shortcut Ctrl+Z to undo the last action.
+If you accidentally removed a wrong search, use keyboard shortcut Ctrl+Z to undo the last action, or use Recycle Bin instead.

-By default, Windows Search indexes all files in users' personal folders and libraries (Documents, Pictures, Videos, etc) and items in default e-mail programs.
+By default, Windows Search indexes all files in users' personal folders and Libraries (Documents, Pictures, Videos, etc) and items in default e-mail program.
 If you happen to have some important folder outside your personal folders, you can manually add it to Windows Search for indexing.
-If you do not use any e-mail programs, you can exclude them from index, too.
+If you do not use any e-mail programs, you can exclude these from index, too.

 In Windows XP, right-click on Windows Search Deskbar and select Windows Search Options... from the menu.